railsagainstignorance/chromatography/README.md

 Inspired by https://twitter.com/tylhobbs/status/855529052052090881, and then stumbling on [cellauto](http://sanojian.github.io/cellauto/), I fancied a crack at trying to model the physics of chromatography more closely, to see if we could achieve, in-browser, something as lovely as the [FT Labs logo](http://labs.ft.com).

+## The plan - part 5

+Add variability into the cells in the paper

+### steps

+* paperSpots having different absorbence rates
+* paperSpots having different water repulsion when dry

 ## The plan - part 4

 Do colour good.
 Finally found a clear description of what this colour thing is all about: http://dba.med.sc.edu/price/irf/Adobe_tg/models/rgbcmy.html, in particular this bit: